- Practice Areas

 While a guardianship is established to protect a child, it can be a cumbersome process.
 There may be, however, alternatives.

-If you would like help in determining whether a guardianship of a minor is required, if there are alternatives to a guardianship, or help in setting up and administering the guardianship, please contact us.
+If you would like help in determining whether a guardianship of a minor is required, if there are alternatives to a guardianship, or help in setting up and administering a guardianship, please contact us.